Kasme12/AndroidApp48/README.md

 ---

-*This README file was generated with the assistance of the GenAI to document its own involvement in the project.*
+*This README file was generated with the assistance of the GenAI to document its own involvement in the project.* (This README is not graded)